 Official preamble: As the Fit for the Future initiatives become public, the project team recommends staff have to hand some notes as support in case they field questions.
 Remember to check the identity of the person – any media enquiries must go through Auckland Council media team as per the existing media policy.

 Alternative preamble: Fit for the Future is a bit of a shit name, really, sounds like something off a low-rent exercise infomercial.
 If anyone approaches you to ask about it, first apologise for the embarrassing FftF title – you are, after all, in a temple of words – and check the identity of the person.
-If they’re from the media, hurray!
+If they’re from the media, hooray!
 On the whole people from the media are fab.
 Be sure to establish whether you’re on the record or not.
 Consider suggesting a coffee to discuss at length the situation so they have a good overview.

 Official answer: Libraries are responding to changing business; growing in some areas, declining in others so we need to transform to match customer demand.
 There might be new roles in some activities, and fewer roles in other areas – we don’t know yet.
 We are ratepayer funded and have a responsibility to ensure we are as efficient as possible.
 This could mean we need fewer people.